 Theorists who support experiential learning theory suggest that experiences also play a pivotal role in how we learn and develop as individuals.
 In this view, an individual’s understanding of how to act or behave in a specific situation is not only based on prior knowledge but also on their direct experience in similar situations.

 The Interpretation of Experiential Learning Theory

 It is important to note that experiential learning theory has many different facets and interpretations.
-Some theorists like Jean Piaget believe that there are stages of development where children will develop certain skills based on experience; other theorists like John Dewey believe that children become more reflective thinkers when they are given experiences.
+Some theorists like Jean Piaget believe that there are stages of development where children will develop certain skills based on their own experience; other theorists like John Dewey believe that children become more reflective thinkers when they are given real-world experiences.